searchstax/searchstax-cloud-connector-for-sitecore/README.md

 ### SolrCloud
 This script by default sets "solrCloud=true" in all the connection strings because all the deployments at SearchStax work in a SolrCloud mode.
 #### Limitations of setting solrCloud=true
-There is a known bug in Sitecore where if solrCloud=true is added to Sitecore XP then Sitecore tries to connect to private IP of Solr cluster when opening the "Index Manager" dialog box.
+There is a known bug in Sitecore where if solrCloud=true is added to Sitecore XP/XM then Sitecore tries to connect to private IP of Solr cluster when opening the "Index Manager" dialog box.
+This causes a delay of 10-15mins in the time it takes for dialog box to pop-up.
-Here is an excerpt from Sitecore regarding this bug:
->The described error is related to the inability to connect to the private IP address which causes the timeout.
-As I can understand this is an internal Solr cluster node IP address that is in a private network.
-It looks like Sitecore tries to access each replica which is on a private network for security reasons and as expected, this causes a time out and result "Unable to connect to the remote server" exception.
-The error only appears when using "Index Manager", because it tries to get "Index statistics" from the inner SOLR nodes.
-Please note that we have registered this behavior as a bug in our tracking system.
->To track the future status of this bug report, please use the reference number 355209.
->More information about public reference numbers can be found here: https://kb.sitecore.net/articles/853187>>
->
->As a workaround of the issue, please consider rebuilding indexes via Content Editor.
-I am looking forward to hearing from you
+As a workaround, you can consider rebuilding the indexes via the Content Editor.

 ### Sitecore Commerce
 Currently Sitecore Commerce configuration is supported for only v9.2 - Initial Update and v9.3 - Initial Update.